 “Has artemisia come to help us unlock the deep dreams that day to day living has swept seemingly out of reach?
 Has she come to guard us and protect us while we realign ourselves with the strength of feminine energy?
 Has she come–with her liver cleansing and digestive tonic– to help ease the pain of those sisters who can not honor their monthly cycle by calling “time-out”?
 I think she has.”
 Mariahadessa Ekere Tallie

-Scholars suggest Artemesia is so widespread across the world because women took her seeds with them wherever they went.
+Scholars suggest Artemisia is so widespread across the world because women took her seeds with them wherever they went.
 And today her ability to help relieve everything from painful cramps to hot flashes, the symptoms of Polycystic Ovarian Syndrome and Endometriosis are well known.
-And she is considered especially helpful for “premenstrual syndrome” a collection of symptoms or sensations (anxiety, irritability and mood swings) women experience before, and sometimes during, their periods.
+Mugwort increases circulation to the uterus and pelvic region, regulates hormone levels and is considered especially helpful for “premenstrual syndrome” a collection of symptoms or sensations (anxiety, irritability and mood swings).

-Scientists are still not sure why Artemisia is so effective, some theorize she works by supporting estrogen dependent chemical processes.
-But I believe her effect goes far beyond the physiological, at least in the way we understand it today.
-It’s important to remember that unlike our menstruation phobic society, many ancient cultures saw menstruation (or moontime) as a source of women’s spiritual power.
-A woman’s moontime was also her dreamtime, and Artemisia’s purpose was to help us divine, dream and “see”.
+Scientists are still not sure why Artemisia is so effective, some theorize she works by supporting estrogen-dependent chemical processes.
+But perhaps her effect goes far beyond the physiological?
+Unlike our menstruation phobic society, many ancient cultures saw menstruation (or moontime) as a source of spiritual power.
+Moon time was Dreamtime and Artemisia’s purpose was to help us divine, dream and “see”.

-Women have long understood their menstrual cycles are in alignment with the moon’s waxing and waning cycles, and the word menstruation comes from the Greek menus meaning both moon and power.
+We have long understood menstrual cycles align with lunar cycles, and the word menstruation comes from the Greek menus meaning both moon and power.
 And according to Dr. Christiane Northrup “scientific research has documented that the moon rules the flow of fluids (ocean tides as well as individual body fluids) and affects the unconscious mind and dreams.”

-Today it’s no secret that balancing the demands of work and family life leave many modern of sleep – never mind dream – deprived.
-Could this be affecting our menstrual health?
-Penelope Shuttle and Peter Redgrove in their 1978 book The Wise Wound, presented a volume of research which found women given more time “to sleep and dream significantly reduced their symptoms of premenstrual tension.”
-They reported that dreams become significantly lengthier and more complex during the premenstrual phase, and REM (rapid eye movement) “increases towards the end of the cycle, around days twenty-five to thirty.”
+Today it’s no secret that many of us are sleep deprived – never mind dream deprived.
+Could this affect our menstrual health?
+Penelope Shuttle and Peter Redgrove in their 1978 book The Wise Wound, presented a volume of research indicating those given more time to sleep had more time “to sleep and dream significantly reducing their symptoms of premenstrual tension.”
+They reported dreams became significantly lengthier and more complex during the premenstrual phase, and REM (rapid eye movement) “increases towards the end of the cycle, around days twenty-five to thirty.”

-Evidence continues to grow indicating that from ovulation to actual menstruation, women’s cycles, sleep and dreaming are connected.
-Dreams and “dream imagery undergo changes throughout the menstrual cycle” according to this study by the University of the West of England, ‘Women who are premenstrual tend to dream more aggressively, and they are also more likely to remember the dreams”.
+Evidence continues to grow indicating that sleep and dreaming are connected to ovulation and to actual menstruation.
+Dreams and “dream imagery undergo changes throughout the menstrual cycle” according to the University of the West of England, ‘Women who are premenstrual tend to dream more aggressively, and they are also more likely to remember the dreams”.
 Dr Chris Idikowski, director of the Edinburgh Sleep Centre, claims there are significant differences in the way men and women dream.
 ‘Women always remember dreams more than men.”

 I find this fascinating considering many different cultures give special importance to dreaming during their bleeding time.
 Spider is the author of Songs of Bleeding and writes that “in ancient times, the women’s Bleeding Lodge was a structure set apart from the rest of the community where women would go to dream and communicate with the Ancestors.”